lobsang/medialib-server/README.md

 ``Client (Player)``: The player uses the medialib service in order to browse/search media meta data as well as for streaming media.

-``Client (Cataloguer)``: The cataloguer uses the medialib service in order to add media meta data to the library and in order to register physical media data locations with the library.
+``Client (Cataloger)``: The cataloger uses the medialib service in order to add media meta data to the library and in order to register physical media data locations with the library.